Comfortable Treatment for an Infected Tooth

 If you are experiencing pain from a dental infection or deep decay, or damage to a tooth from an accident (even if you are unable to see a visible crack or chip), you may need root canal treatment to save and restore your tooth.
-Regardless of the cause of the damage, your provider will work hard to save your tooth — advances in endodontics are making it possible to save teeth that otherwise may have been lost.
+Regardless of the cause of the damage, your provider will work hard to save your natural tooth.
+Advances in endodontics are making it possible to save teeth that otherwise may have been lost.

-Sometimes, there are no symptoms when a tooth needs root canal treatment, but if you experience any of the following, it’s important to see a dental professional as soon as possible because prompt treatment is important to avoid severe pain or abscesses that may make a successful restoration more difficult.
+Sometimes, there are no symptoms when a tooth needs root canal treatment, but if you experience any of the following, it’s important to see a dental professional as soon as possible.
+Prompt treatment is important to avoid severe pain or abscesses that may make a successful restoration more difficult.

 - Tooth pain